tekram/ilm/README.md

 This project processes transcripts (from Zoom cloud recordings or local files), summarizes them with an LLM (OpenAI, Gemini, or local Ollama), and generates static HTML pages in `docs/` for GitHub Pages.

 ### What it does
+- **Multi-Meeting Type Support**: Organizes different types of meetings (e.g., Tuhfa Al-Muhtaaj, Manthoma) with separate indexes
 - **Zoom Mode**: Fetches Zoom cloud recording transcripts via Server-to-Server OAuth
   - Prefers AI Companion summaries when available, falls back to transcripts
-- **Local Mode**: Processes transcript files from a local directory
+- **Local Mode**: Processes transcript files from organized local directories
   - Supports .txt, .vtt, .srt, and .transcript files
-- Summarizes each transcript using an LLM
+- Summarizes each transcript using an LLM (OpenAI GPT-4o-mini by default)
-- Creates one HTML page per meeting/transcript summary in `docs/meetings/`
+- Creates organized HTML pages with navigation between meeting types
-- Rebuilds `docs/index.html` with links to all summaries
+- Rebuilds main index and type-specific indexes
 - Tracks processed files to avoid reprocessing

 ### Prerequisites